wp-plugins/gwolle-gb/readme.txt

 * DMSGuestbook.
 * WordPress comments from a specific post, page or just all comments.
 * Gwolle Guestbook itself, with Export supported as well (CSV-file).

-> Please note: Gwolle Guestbook does *not* work with WordPress MultiSite.

 = Languages =